DCItd/ClientInfo/index.md

 # Welcome To Dean Counseling Inc.

-Thank you for taking the time to Completing the intake paperwork.
-You can sumit the completed paper work online or bring to first session.
-I am looking forward to see you.
+Thank you for taking the time to Completing the paperwork. *NOBODY* can go back and start a new **BEGINNING**, but *ANYONE* can start today and make a new **ENDING**.
+I am looking forward to meeting you.

 ### Dean Counseling Inc.